shaobosong/jsong/README.md

 # bd_xjson
-a simple json library for c language
+A simple json library for c language
-# branch
+# to do
-1. this is a branch test
+1. Linked-list iterator
+2. BD_XJSON_OBJECT
+3. Serialization and deserialization